Regularity and Cohomological Splitting Conditions for Vector Bundles on Multiprojective Spaces: Abstract

 \section{Abstract}

-Here we give a definition of regularity on multiprojective spaces which is different from the definitions of Hoffmann-Wang and Costa-Mir\'o Roig.
-By using this notion we prove some splitting criteria for vector bundles.
+We give a definition of regularity on multiprojective spaces which is different from the definitions of Hoffmann-Wang and Costa-Mir\'o-Roig.
+Using this notion we prove some splitting criteria for vector bundles.